Four U.S. states join effort to stop T-Mobile-Sprint deal

-NEW YORK (Reuters) - Four more U.S. states have signed on to an unusual effort by state attorneys general to stop T-Mobile US Inc’s acquisition of Sprint Corp, a New York official said at a court hearing on Friday.
+NEW YORK, June 21 (Reuters) - Four more U.S. states have signed on to an unusual effort by state attorneys general to stop T-Mobile US Inc’s acquisition of Sprint Corp , a New York official said at a court hearing on Friday.

 Beau Buffier, an attorney in the New York attorney general’s office, said Hawaii, Massachusetts, Minnesota and Nevada will be included in an amended complaint being filed Friday.